AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 end
 ````

 Because this test is very basic and simple, we tend to use it only to test the testing environment works and then to skip it.
-Also, the future test we will write will test this, and as we want to avoid redundant tests, we may delete previous tests in the refactor phase.
+Also, the future test we will write will test this, and as we want to avoid redundant tests, we may delete previous tests in the 'refactor' phase.

 Keeping this example, we are going to receive an error message because we don't have a method called 'add_to_basket'.
-Here, '#<Account:0x000055f7f162a400>' is an object of the class Account.
+Here, '#<Account:0x000055f7f162a400>' is an object of the class Account', it is 'user_account'.

 ````md
 NoMethodError: